 Question: Whose Job is Fundraising Anyway?

-Did you expect that your last computer upgrade would be seamless and immediately benefit your nonprofit?
+Did you expect your last computer upgrade to be seamless and immediately benefit your nonprofit?
 While you might have harbored hope that it would, underneath, you expected slower returns.
-When it comes to raising donations, it natural to hope for returns now.
+When it comes to raising donations, it’s natural to hope for returns now.
 Wise nonprofits understand that it takes time for development experts to form relationships and help the nonprofit fine-tune its processes.
-Industry-wide that it takes three years for most nonprofits to see significant cash yields from their development staff investments.
-Attractive nonprofits set realistic expectations about when and how much income will be earned.
+Industry-wide, it takes three years for most nonprofits to see significant cash yields from their development staff investments.
+Attractive nonprofits set realistic expectations about when and how much income the organization will earn.

 Question: What will happen to our income?
 When?